 Or, think—where do your kids do their art now?
 Likely it’s a good candidate for at least an art outpost—a space to keep an art caddy with basic materials—even if the kids have a more dedicated art space elsewhere.

 Sure, it might be harder turning over your prime real estate to the kids’ art.
-But if you’re creating an art space at all, you’re doing it because you believe in its importance and the importance of creativity.
+But if you’re creating an art space at all, you’re doing it because you believe in the importance of creativity.

 Choose an inviting space near the heart of the family action and it will actually be used.